-It is #breastcancerawarenessmonth.
-We had the privilege to speak with local Carly Moosah, a strong, powerful, resilient woman who has been kind enough to share her story and journey with breast cancer, to help spread awareness.
+Last year we had the privilege of speaking with local Carly Moosah, a strong, powerful, resilient woman who has been kind enough to share her story and journey with breast cancer, to help spread awareness.

 Hi Carly, tell us a little bit about yourself?